Westminster Presbyterian – Westminster, South Carolina

 Westminster Presbyterian Church is the oldest church in the Town of Westminster.
 The church was organized by a group of Presbyterians who settled around the present-day First Baptist Church; the group later established its own church, Westminster Presbyterian, in 1882.
 The founding of the church was led by a man named Ollie Green, and the sanctuary was built soon afterwards in 1884.
 The Reverend Hugh Strong served as the church’s first pastor, and he purchased the church bell used today as a gift to the church.
 The bell cost the Reverend Strong $25 – a quarter of his annual salary.

 We would like to make this page better.
 Do you have information about Westminster Presbyterian Churh that you would like to share?
 If so, please send it to the South Carolina Picture Project.
 Thank you!

-Contributor Gary DuBose of Seneca, who took the picture at the top of this page, notes, “Westminster Presbyterian Church is one of the older places of worship in Oconee County.
+Contributor Gary DuBose of Seneca, who took the picture above, notes, “Westminster Presbyterian Church is one of the older places of worship in Oconee County.
 Built in 1882, it remains a vibrant part of the community with an active congregation.”

 Westminster Presbyterian Info

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Westminster Presbyterian, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!

 You may not use them in any form without written consent.